Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/apache.md

 Then reload your configuration with `systemctl reload httpd`.

+## The Apache2 configuration file

+This is the file that will contain your `VirtualHost` configuration and hopefully will be the only Apache2-related configuration file you need to edit.
+Note that you may have already created or edited this file when setting up SSL and it may already have a `VirtualHost` configuration block with a bunch of SSL directives.
+In which case, you simply need to edit or add more lines within the `VirtualHost` block and you can move on to the next section of this tutorial (either 'Redirecting HTTP to HTTPS' or if that is already done, then 'Configuring the image server').

+However, if it doesn't already exist, then we suggest naming your Apache2 configuration file `000-default.conf` if your website is the only or main one being hosted on this (virtual) server.
+In the case of Debian/Ubuntu, there will already be an `/etc/apache2/sites-available/000-default.conf` that you can edit.
+Otherwise, choose a lower priority name such as `001-domain-name.conf` and be sure to coordinate with the other users on your server.

+### Debian / Ubuntu

+You should put your configuration file into the `/etc/apache2/sites-available/` directory (if it is not already there) and run the `a2ensite` command to enable it.
+For example, if your server configuration is written into a file named `000-default.conf` then run `a2ensite 000-default`.
+Similarly, the `a2dissite` can disable the website configuration if you need to do that for any reason.

+Then run `service apache2 reload` to prod Apache2 to reload the configuration.

+### Redhat / CentOS / EL

+You should put your configuration file into the `/etc/httpd/conf.d` directory (if it is not already there).
+You may need to edit the `welcome.conf` file in that directory and comment out everything inside if it (by putting the `#` character at the beginning of every line).
+We do not suggest simply deleting the `welcome.conf` file because future upgrades might reinstall it.

+Then run `systemctl reload httpd` to prod Apache2 to reload the configuration.

 ## Redirect HTTP to HTTPS

 Although this should be part of your basic SSL setup, just in case, we will include an example of a configuration statement that redirects any old-fashioned HTTP requests to the SSL-enabled HTTPS equivalent: